wangxiaogang866/Shape2Motion/README.md

     nms.m: This file is used for merging proposal. generate_stage_2_train_data.m: This file is used for generating stage 2 training_data. generate_stage_3_train_data.m: This file is used for generating stage 3 training_data.

+## Evaluation:
+    evaluation.m: This file is used for part mobility metrics.

 ## Citation